 Theophilus Griffiths, Second Engineer, Mercantile Marine.
 Theophilus was the son of Joseph and Anne Griffiths (nee Morris), of the Post Office, Croesgoch, Letterston.
 He served as an engineer aboard the S.S.
 Bedale, a West Hartlepool registered cargo steamer.
 On 6 October 1917, Bedale was en-route from Cardiff to Berehaven, carrying a cargo of coal, when she was torpedoed by the German submarine U-96, and sank with the loss of three lives.
 Theophilus was 29 years old when he died that day, and is commemorated on the Tower Hill Memorial, London.
 His brother Gwynfred also fell.

 James Howells, Private, 38169, Welsh Regiment.
 James was the son of Hugh and Elizabeth Howells, of Waunbeddau, St. Davids.
 He enlisted into the Welsh Regiment on 1 June 1915 and was posted to the 9th Battalion, Welsh Regiment, which was attached to 58 Brigade, 19th (Western) Division.
 The division moved to France in July 1915 and James took part in its costly assault during the Battle of Loos on 25 September.
 By January 1916 trench life had taken its toll on his health and James was hospitalised at Rouen.
 He was diagnosed as having contracted tuberculosis and returned to England, dying on 11 May 1916 aged twenty.
 James is possibly buried in Croesgoch.
 His case was forwarded to the CWGC by myself on 8 July 2015 and James was accepted for commemoration on Tuesday 27 October 2015.
-He will be commemorated in the United Kingdom Book of Remembrance until proof of his burial can be found.
+He is presently commemorated on panel 9 of the Brookwood Memorial, Surrey.

 John Hughes, Private, 54156, Welsh Regiment.
 John was the son of John and Ann Hughes, of Porthgain.
-He resided at Letterston with his sister prior to the war.
-Their father John had moved to Pembrokeshire from North Wales and met and married their mother Ann locally.
-John worked as a haulier and had married Miriam Howells prior to enlisting at Swansea, into the 6th Battalion, Welsh Regiment and was posted to France in October 1916, joining the 13th Battalion, Welsh Regiment, which formed part of 114 Brigade, 38th (Welsh) Division.
+His father John was a slate worker who had moved to Pembrokeshire from North Wales and met and married their mother Ann locally.
+John worked as a haulier and had married Miriam Howells prior to enlisting at Swansea, into the 6th Battalion, Welsh Regiment and was posted to France in October 1916, joining the 13th Battalion, Welsh Regiment, which was attached to 114 Brigade, 38th (Welsh) Division.
 The Division had landed in France during December 1915 and moved to positions in the 'Nursery Sector' near Fleurbaix.
 In June they marched south, and took up positions on the Somme, where they were tasked with the capture of Mametz Wood.
 The first attack went in on 7 July 1916, and it was several days later that the wood finally fell to the Welsh, after they had suffered terrible casualties.
 The British High Command was unhappy at the time taken by the Division to capture the Wood, and so they were removed from the line and sent to hold the Canal Bank sector, north of Ypres, which is where John joined his battalion.
 By the beginning of December, the 13th Welsh was in the line in the Hill Top sector, repairing the trenches and carrying out nightly patrols.
 John was killed on 4 December 1916, when the Germans bombarded the line held by the 13th Welsh, in retaliation for a raid the previous night.
 The 25-year-old is buried in Essex Farm Cemetery, Belgium.
 His brother in law, William Howells, also fell.

 Benjamin Phillips Miles, Private, 52949, Welsh Regiment.
 Ben was the son of Thomas and Mary Ann Miles, of Croesgoch, Letterston.
 Prior to the war had been employed as a Teamster at Treglemais, and he enlisted at Carmarthen into the army.
 Ben was posted to France in the summer of 1916, where he joined the 14th Battalion, Welsh Regiment.
 The battalion was attached to 114 Brigade, 38th (Welsh) Division, and had taken part in the capture of Mametz Wood in July 1916, before being moved to Boesinghe, north of Ypres.
 The Division held the line here until launching an attack on Pilckem Ridge on 31 July 1917, and remained in the area during the resulting Battle of Langemarck.
 Ben was killed while acting as a stretcher-bearer at Langemarck on 23 August 1917.
 He was 28 years old, and is commemorated on the Tyne Cot Memorial, Belgium.